robzed/ukmarsey/README.md

 # Credits

-Based on ukmarsbot examples by UK Micromouse & Robotics Society & Dr. Peter Harrison https://github.com/ukmars/
+Based on ukmarsbot examples by UK Micromouse & Robotics Society & Peter Harrison https://github.com/ukmars/

 Some code based on: